omnipair/omnipair-indexer/src/omnipair-carbon-indexer/README.md

 # Carbon Pipeline Example

 This project demonstrates how to set up and run a Carbon pipeline that processes Solana accounts using the Sharky decoder.
 It leverages the custom `GpaBackfillDatasource` to fetch program accounts and the `RpcProgramSubscribe` as a data source to track live account updates for the specified program ID.
-The pipeline is designed to process account updates using the `SharkyAccountProcessor`.
+The pipeline is designed to process account updates using the `OmnipairAccountProcessor`.

 ## Setup Instructions